 The Board of Directors has determined that it is advisable to increase our authorized common stock from 40,000,000 shares to 60,000,000 shares, and has voted to recommend that the stockholders adopt an amendment to our Amended and Restated Certificate of Incorporation, as amended, effecting the proposed increase.
-The full text of the proposed amendment to our Amended and Restated Certificate of Incorporation is attached to this Proxy Statement as Appendix B.
+The full text of the proposed amendment to our Amended and Restated Certificate of this Proxy Statement as Appendix B.